kwaldenphd/elements-of-computing/book/06-data-wrangling/18-application.md

 - Interacting
   * *Could include selecting, sorting, filtering, changing data types, etc.*

-- Aggregating
-  * *Could include summary and descriptive statistics, arithmetic operations, split-apply-combine workflows (`.groupby`, `.value_counts`), etc*

 - Reshaping
   * *A variety of options here: pivot, melt, pivot_table, transpose, or explode*

 - Combining
   * *Could include concat or merge*

 You don't need to include all the syntax we've encountered in these chapters.
-But your programs (taken together) need to include syntax from these four big bucket areas.
+But your programs (taken together) need to include syntax from these three big bucket areas.

 ## Questions